edgio-docs/edgio-docs/guides/layer0_migration.md

 Build your project and verify everything is functioning as expected.
 You should then deploy your site to your testing environment and re-verify functionality.

-## Edge and Permalinks will change automatically
+## Edge and Permalinks will Change Automatically

 Once you deploy the new version of Layer0, you Edge links will change to have the format `*.layer0.link`.
 Your current edge links will switch to the new format on the next deployment for that environment.
 Old edge links will continue to work even after the first deployment.